 - General Reactions can occur if there are many stings.
 More stings give a higher dose of venom.
 Large venom symptoms are vomiting, dizziness, weakness and headache.

-- Anaphylaxis is a severe allergic reaction.
+- Anaphylaxis A severe allergic reaction.
 Life-threatening reactions are very rare with the stings.
 Most are caused by box jellyfish found in the South Pacific and Australia.
 The main symptoms are trouble breathing and swallowing, along with hives.
 It starts rapidly, most often within 20 minutes of the sting.

 - Past severe allergic reaction to jellyfish stings not just hives and stung less than 2 hours ago

 - Hoarseness, cough or tightness in the throat or chest